 The most common thing found in your gutters is typical silt, or a combination of dirt, leaves, sticks, and more.
 In small amounts, this isn’t harmful.
 That’s why it’s essential to do regular cleanings, so your gutters allow a free flow of water before too much sediment builds up.

-Lions Gate Inc, provides roofing services across the nation for both commercial and residential properties.
+Lions Gate Roofing, provides roofing services across the nation for both commercial and residential properties.
 Don’t hesitate to repair or inspect your roof, call us at (580) 498-2009 for all your roofing needs!